 As a student representative in administration you’re involved in shaping the future of your university and representing yourself and your fellow students in the decision-making of Aalto.

-Edujory is an advocacy section of AYY’s consisting of the Schools’ persons in charge of Hallopeds and the Chair of the Study Council.
+Edujory is AYY's advocacy section consisting of persons in charge of student representatives at different schools and the Chair of the Study Council.

-Each School has its own person in charge of Hallopeds, who brings together their School’s Student Representatives in Administration regularly as well as coordinates the flow of information and the Schools’ advocacy goals.
-Edujory is the AYY section that is responsible for coordinating the Student Representative operations as well as both ensuring their continuity and developing them.
-The section consists of the Schools’ persons in charge of Hallopeds and the Chair of the Study Council.
-Edujory is chaired by an AYY Board member, and the Advocacy Specialist responsible for Education Policy acts as its secretary.
+Each school has its own person in charge of student representatives, who brings together their school’s student representatives in administration regularly, as well as coordinates the flow of information and the advocacy goals of the school.
+Edujory is AYY's section responsible for coordinating the student representative activities as well as ensuring their continuity and the development of activities.
+The section consists of persons in charge of student representatives at different schools and the Chair of the Study Council.
+Edujory is chaired by a member of the AYY Board and the advocacy specialist responsible for academic affairs acts as its secretary.

 The tasks of Edujory include:

-- Acting as the link between AYY’s advocacy team, the Student Representatives and the persons in charge of studies.
+- Acting as a link between AYY’s advocacy team, the student representatives and the persons in charge of studies.

-- Bringing a student perspective to current topics and the statements received by AYY’s influencing team.
+- Bringing a student perspective to current topics and the statements received by AYY’s advocacy team.

-- Towards the end of the year, it is involved with organising the selection of new Hallopeds.
+- Towards the end of the year, participates in the selection of new student representatives.

-The Study Council (OPN) is an AYY committee consisting of the subject organisations’ persons in charge of studies.
-OPN convenes to discuss current matters around once a month.
+The Study Council (OPN) is AYY's committee consisting of persons in charge of studies in student associations.
+OPN convenes to discuss current issues around once a month.